Fully vaccinated can travel again, says new CDC guidance - WTMJ

 — For international travel, the agency says vaccinated people do not need to get a COVID-19 test before leaving, though some destinations may require it.

-— Vaccinated people should still get a negative COVID-19 test before boarding a flight to the U.S., and be tested 3 to 5 days after returning.
+— Vaccinated people should still get a negative COVID-19 test before boarding a flight to the U.S., and be tested three to five days after returning.
 They do not need to quarantine.
 The agency noted the potential introduction of virus variants and differences in vaccine coverage around the world for the cautious guidance on overseas travel.

-The U.S. began its vaccine rollout in mid-December with .
+The U.S. began its vaccine rollout in mid-December.
 The first vaccines — from Pfizer and Moderna — require two doses taken a few weeks apart.
 A one-shot vaccine by Johnson & Johnson was given the green light by regulators at the end of February.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.